 In an art deco kitchen, this is the motto: More is more.
 Eye-catching decorations, shiny surfaces or opulent chandeliers arranged stylishly above a kitchen island lend the room a unique character.
 Looking for examples?

-Tip: Art deco cuisine thrives on variety.
-An antique or vintage piece of furniture can harmoniously complement the style, especially in large eat-in kitchens and open-plan concepts.
-This can be achieved, for example, with a sideboard with typical Art Deco or Art Nouveau elements.
-A dining table with a restrained design also catches the eye, complemented by chairs in Viennese wicker or retro club chairs.
+Tip: An Art Deco kitchen thrives on variety.
+Especially in large kitchen-dining rooms and open-concept layouts, an antique or vintage piece of furniture can harmoniously complement the style.
+This can be achieved, for example, with a sideboard featuring typical Art Deco or Art Nouveau elements.
+Another eye-catching feature is a dining table with a understated design, complemented by Viennese wicker chairs or retro club chairs.

-The BORA Professional 3.0 cooktop extractor system combines top performance with pure aesthetics.
+The BORA Professional 3.0 cooktop extractor system combines top performance with sleek design.

 Historic style, modern technology: Electrical appliances blend harmoniously into a kitchen with an art deco look - if you use a few tricks: